whyderrick/phase-0-tracks/web_dev/jquery/notes.md

 ### Look up "best jQuery uses"
 *(20 minutes)*
 I looked at Uber's site a bit more and dialed it in 15 minutes early because I wasn't learning more.

+## Project
+### What?
+Create 4 rows of squares that behave different based on clicks.